-Develop key messages for each chapter of your draft report/assessment and place them at the top of each chapter.
-Focus on expressing clear conclusions based on what you've learned.

-These are now your key messages for the chapter.

-- Organise all of your key messages on one page so that they work as key messages for the full report/ assessment and can assist in drafting the executive summary. - Consider how your key messages relate to other EEA work, in particular those with cross-cutting messages.
-Consider your reader again: - Who are my readers? - What do they most need to know about what I have learned during the development of this report/assessment? - What does this really mean for my reader? - Develop messages that reflect the overall points of the report/assessment.
-Then spell them out if you don't do this, you're leaving your work to be interpreted by someone else, who most likely won't have your insight.
+- Develop key messages for each chapter of your draft report/assessment and place them at the top of each chapter.
+Focus on expressing clear conclusions based on what you've learned. - These are now your key messages for the chapter. - Organise all of your key messages on one page so that they work for the full report/ assessment and can help you draft the executive summary. - Consider how your key messages relate to other EEA work, in particular those with cross-cutting messages.
+Think about your reader again: - Who are my readers? - What are the takeaways they need from what I have learned while developing this report/assessment? - · What does this really mean for my reader? - Develop messages that reflect the overall points of the report/assessment.
+Then, spell them out so that your readers can interpret the points correctly.

 This is not to say that you have to come up with definitive recommendations from research that just doesn't offer them.
-Be as concrete as you can and if you're really not ready to draw more conclusions don't just fall back on 'more research is needed'.
+Be as concrete as you can.
+If you are not ready to draw more conclusions, do not fall back on 'more research is needed'.
 Use your main messages to define the questions that still need to be asked.